 At sun rise we take a boat ride to view wildlife in the sanctuary on Lake Periyar.
 After two hours of wildlife viewing we get back to the hotel for breakfast.

-we board the houseboat, locally called Kettuvallam, cruise around beautiful backwaters of Thothapalli to Alleppey to observe & experience the daily life of the villagers along the backwaters.
+Later we board the houseboat, locally called Kettuvallam, cruise around beautiful backwaters of Kumarakom to Alleppey to observe & experience the daily life of the villagers along the backwaters.

 Overnight Houseboat (B, L, D)

-Later drive to Cochin always had a very popular & historical sea trade connection with Middle East, Mediterranean Europe & Dutch.
+Later drive to Cochin, a very popular & historical sea trade connection with Middle East, Mediterranean Europe, Dutch & British.
 It has one of the finest natural harbours on the Arabian coastline.
 Its cosmopolitan character is reflected in the buildings & structures representing different regions of the world.

 Overnight Hotel – Cochin (B)